aiven/devportal/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

 Migrate to Aiven for PostgreSQL® with ``aiven-db-migrate``
 ===============================================================

-The ``aiven-db-migrate`` tool is an open source project available on `GitHub <https://github.com/aiven/aiven-db-migrate>`_, and it is the preferred way to perform the migration.
+The ``aiven-db-migrate`` tool is an open source project available on `GitHub <https://github.com/aiven/aiven-db-migrate>`_, and it is the preferred way to perform PostgreSQL® database migration.

 ``aiven-db-migrate`` performs a schema dump and migration first to ensure schema compatibility.